TonyWangX/TonyWangX.github.io/code/source/slide.rst

 This talk briefly summarizes a few representative neural vocoders.
 For a more detailed talk, please check :ref:`the slide for Advancement in Neural Vocoders <label-slide-2021-jul-1>`.

-However, the hands-on materials used for this short course are the latest and re-fined version.
-They are available on `Google colab <https://colab.research.google.com/drive/1EO-ggi1U9f2zXwTiqg7AEljVx11JKta7>`_!
+The hands-on materials used for this short course cover a few latest neural vocoders.
+There are step-to-step instructions on implementation, demonstration with pre-trained models, and detailed explanation on some common DSP and deep learning techniques.
+Please check `Google colab <https://colab.research.google.com/drive/1EO-ggi1U9f2zXwTiqg7AEljVx11JKta7>`_.

 .. _label-slide-2021-dec-1: